Production of Protons and Light Nuclei in Au+Au Collisions at $\sqrt{s_{\mathrm{NN}}}$ = 3 GeV with the STAR Detector: Introduction

 \section{Introduction}

-Relativistic heavy-ion collisions provide a unique experimental tool to investigate the Quantum Chromodynamics (QCD) phase diagram and the properties of strongly interacting nuclear matter under extreme conditions~\cite{BRAHMS:2004adc,PHOBOS:2004zne,STAR:2005gfr,Chen:2018tnh,Luo:2022mtp}.
+Relativistic heavy-ion collisions provide a unique experimental tool to investigate the Quantum Chromodynamics (QCD) phase diagram and the properties of strongly interacting nuclear matter under extreme conditions~\cite{BRAHMS:2004adc,PHENIX:2004vcz,PHOBOS:2004zne,STAR:2005gfr,ALICE:2022wpn,Chen:2018tnh,Luo:2022mtp,Chen:2024zwk}.
 At vanishing baryon chemical potential ($\mu_{B} = 0$ MeV), Lattice QCD calculations reveal that the transition between hadronic matter and a Quark-Gluon Plasma (QGP) is a smooth crossover~\cite{Aoki:2006we}.
-The QCD-based model predicts that there is a first-order phase transition and a critical point (CP) at high $\mu_{B}$~\cite{Stephanov:1999zu,Ejiri:2008xt,Borderie:2019fii}.
+QCD-based effective theories~\cite{Fu:2019hdw,Gao:2020fbl} predict that there is a first-order phase transition and a critical point (CP) at high $\mu_{B}$~\cite{Stephanov:1999zu,Ejiri:2008xt,Borderie:2019fii}.
 Mapping the QCD phase structure at high baryon density, namely the first-order phase transition boundary and the location of the CP, is the primary goal of the Beam Energy Scan (BES) program at the Relativistic Heavy-ion Collider (RHIC)~\cite{STAR:2010vob,Luo:2017faz}.
-During 2010-2021, RHIC has completed the data taking of the two phases of RHIC BES (BES-I and BES-II) in succession, and the STAR experiment has collected data of Au+Au collisions at {\sNN} = 7.7 -- \SI{200}{GeV} with collider mode.
-In addition, the STAR detector was running in Fixed-Target (FXT) mode and took the data of Au+Au collisions at {\sNN} = 3 -- \SI{7.7}{GeV}, which allows us to access the QCD phase diagram with $\mu_{B}$ up to about 750 MeV.
+Between 2010 and 2021, RHIC completed data collection for both phases of RHIC BES (BES-I and BES-II) in succession.
+During this period, the STAR experiment recorded data of Au+Au collisions at {\sNN} = 7.7 -- \SI{200}{GeV} in collider mode.
+In addition, the STAR detector operated in Fixed-Target (FXT) mode, collecting data of Au+Au collisions at {\sNN} = 3 -- \SI{7.7}{GeV}, which allows us to access the QCD phase diagram with $\mu_{B}$ up to approximately 750 MeV.